CloudCodingSpace/MeltedForge/README.md

 ```

 > **Note:** Before running the executable of the MFTest, make sure that the shaders are compiled.
 Helper scripts to compile shaders on Window are in the scripts folder.

+## Technical Details (For developers and nerds)
+ - This engine is mostly using C. But there *is* some usage of other languages like C++ since
+    3rd party vendors like Dear ImGui and Assimp use it.
+ - Currently supports compilers like GCC, G++ and MSVC.
+ - Aims at having support for Clang, Clang++ support, but currently it is not tested and
+    does not have support.